-Jewelry bearing the crown mark as shown was made by Schoffel & Co. of Austria.
-The crown mark is sometimes accompanied by the word “Austria” or “Made in Austria” but was also used alone.
+Jewelry bearing this crown mark was made by Schoffel & Co. of Austria.
+The stamp is sometimes accompanied by the word “Austria” or “Made in Austria” but was also used alone.

 22 of 25

-This metal hang tag mark is found on contemporary jewelry handcrafted in Murano, Italy by the studio of sisters Susanna and Marina Sent using fine Venetian glass.
+This metal hangtag mark is found on contemporary Venetian glass jewelry handcrafted in Murano, Italy, by the studio of sisters Susanna and Marina Sent.

 23 of 25